JustinRayAngus/PICNIC/docs/source/install/petsc.rst

 Set environment variables for PETSc
 ----

 The following environment variables need to be set for PICNIC to use PETSc.
 PICNIC can work without PETSc, you just wont be able to use their efficient linear solvers.
-Simply to not define PETSC_DIR or undefine it prior to compiling PICNIC in order to compile without PETSc.
+Simply do not define PETSC_DIR or undefine it prior to compiling PICNIC to compile without PETSc.

 .. code-block:: bash